barackd222/dx-labs/cloud-native-devops/CloudNative100.md

 ## Create Developer Cloud Service Project

 ### **STEP 1**: Login to your Oracle Cloud Account

+**IF YOU KNOW THE DIRECT URL TO YOUR DEVELOPER CLOUD, LOG IN USING THAT URL AND ADVANCE TO STEP 4**

 - From any browser, go to the URL:
     `https://cloud.oracle.com`